Christmas Keto Yule Log, Buche de Noel – Low Carb Recipe

 This keto dessert is fun to decorate.
 Basically, you want your keto Buche de Noel to look like a gentle snow has rested on a log in the woods where pine needles have fallen to the ground.
 I also like adding some holly/mistletoe looking decorations to mine to simulate pine needles or holly.

 Is Making a Buche de Noel Difficult?

 The rolling of the cake is a bit fussy, but well worth the look you get in the end.
-The extra steps ensure that your cake stays moist and flexible enough to roll.
+The extra steps ensure that your cake stays moist and flexible enough to roll for this keto yule log.
 You still may end up with a few small cracks, but these are easily hidden by the cream filling and the frosting.

 Disclaimer: Links may contain affiliate links, which means we may get paid a commission at no additional cost to you if you purchase through this page.
 Read our full disclosure here.

 Keto Yule Log Ingredients